CocoaPods/cdn.cocoapods.org/README.md

 The new build process uses GH Actions to create the static indices and runs roughly every 7 minutes.
 The result is deployed into a GitHub Pages environment.

-The repo does not contain any redirect code as it's not possible to do so in GH Pages.
-The `/Specs/*` redirect is handled by the CDN Proxy (Cloudflare).

 The `CNAME` is currently set to `cdn2.cocoapods.org` for experimenting.
 This needs to change for production.

-### How the CDN works
+## How the CDN works

-Our CDN works by taking the [CocoaPods Specs](https://github.com/CocoaPods/Specs/) repo and creating static files which tells the CocoaPods cli what pods and versions exist currently.
+Our CDN works by taking the [CocoaPods Specs](https://github.com/CocoaPods/Specs/) repo and creating static files which tells the CocoaPods CLI what pods and versions exist currently.

 The CocoaPods CLI will use the information from files like: